- Contact Information

 We understand that many sponsors want to share more than just sponsorship funds and letters with their sisters.
 However, due to the customs duties and high costs of overseas shipping, there is a limit to what you can send your sister.
 Flat paper items such as photos, greeting cards, stationery, and stickers may be sent in small quantities with your letters.

 May I visit my sister?

 Currently, Women for Women International has limited opportunities for groups of sponsors to visit their sisters in Bosnia and Herzegovina and Rwanda.
 At this time, we are unable to organize visits to other countries, due to security concerns and logistical limitations.

-If you are interested in learning more about opportunities to visit your sister in Rwanda or Bosnia and Herzegovina, as well as associated costs, please contact our Customer Service team.
-If you are visiting the country where your sister lives and would like to inquire about the possibility of meeting your sister, please contact our Customer Service team.
+If you are interested in learning more about opportunities to visit your sister in Rwanda or Bosnia and Herzegovina, as well as associated costs, please contact our contact our Customer Service team.
+If you are visiting the country where your sister lives and would like to inquire about the possibility of meeting your sister, please contact our contact our Customer Service team.

 Can my sister visit me?